Edbbioeco/Canopy-Openness-Index-Analysis-with-R/readme.md

 Canopy openness index (COI) is often used as predictor variable in ecological reseaches.
-COI can be calculated for the ratio between the image pixels count understanded as the skt and the imagel total pixels count, ranging from 0 (a full closed canopy) to 1 (a full open canopy).
+COI can be calculated for the ratio between the image pixels count understanded as the sky and the imagel total pixels count, ranging from 0 (a full closed canopy) to 1 (a full open canopy).
 Usely, it’s used fisheye images.